Smeths/TidyData/README.md

 * X_train.txt
 * y_test.txt
 * y_train.txt

-Which need to be present in the same directory as the script
+* info/features.txt

 The script performs the following tasks

 1. Merges the training and test data
-2. Extracts the mean accelerations and the standard deviation accelerations
+2. Extracts the mean accelerations and the standard deviation data
 3. Calculates averages of this data per subject and per activity
 4. Outputs these averages to activiy.txt